TBXark/ChatGPT-Telegram-Workers/doc/en/PLUGINS.md

  * TemplateResponseType: The type of response body
  * json: JSON format, at this time the response body will be parsed into JSON format and passed to the next template for rendering
  * text: Text format, at this time the response body will be parsed into text format and passed to the next template for rendering
- */
-export type TemplateResponseType = 'json' | 'text';
+ * blob: Binary format, at this time, the response body will be returned directly */ export type TemplateResponseType = 'json' | 'text';